joelouthan/theologic.us/content/posts/doctrine-apostles-creed/apostles-creed02.md

 ---
-title: "What Do We Believe: the Creator of heaven and earth"
+title: "What Do We Believe: God is the Creator of Heaven and Earth"
 author: Joseph Louthan
 publishDate: 2023-03-02T00:00:00-05:00
 categories: